 The vase of flowers reminded me of the many bouquets that had come to my home, sent as expressions of sympathy.
 And the figure looking at the bouquet seems very ghostly to me.
 But I let the actual viewers of this painting make their own interpretations.

-Having previously made a series of Men Waiting paintings, I undertook another painting of a man, this time the one I married so many years before.
-"My Guy" (20 x 20", oil) is based on an old photo of my husband as a young man.
+reviously made a series of Men Waiting paintings, I undertook another painting of a man, this time the one I married so many years before.
+“Man in a Landscape" (20 x 20", oil) is based on an old photo of my husband as a young man.
 I used color and shape to integrate the figure into the background.
 I wanted to make a general statement about masculinity and nature - but not too far from civilization.
 There is a town just on the horizon.
 And the outside grill presages years of very domestic back yard barbecues.

 And then Woman in Blue (20 x 16", oil) came about.
 I started with the idea of the woman gathering or containing some swirling blue, but I couldn''t find a resolution.
 It sat unfinished in my studio for some weeks until it occurred to me to spread the blue to the whole surface.
 Immediately, the painting expressed serenity.